marmust/search/README.md

 # search
-i just learned ho to acces specific links with os so i did this
+i just learned how to acces specific links with os so i did this